+\textbf{Baseline implementation details.} We adapt all classification-based baselines to operate on proposal-level predictions.
+For TPT, proposals from the corresponding prediction sets are matched using IoU overlap, and the marginal-entropy objective is computed over the matched proposal-level class distributions.
+We do not use image augmentations for TPT, allowing us to isolate improvements due to prompt tuning from those obtained through test-time augmentation.
+VPT follows the same proposal-selection and optimization pipeline, but updates visual prompt parameters instead of textual prompts.
+For DPE, the text and visual caches are constructed from high-confidence proposals.
+Cache-based logits are computed independently for each proposal and subsequently fused with the corresponding detector logits.
+For the Adapter baseline, we update the same lightweight adapter parameters used by our method using the standard proposal-level entropy objective.
+All baselines use a batch size of one and a single adaptation step under the same evaluation protocol as \textsc{VLOD-TTA}.\\

-For YOLO-World, adapters are inserted after every convolution in the backbone and neck \citep{convadapter}.
-Concretely, for each convolutional block with feature map $x\in\mathbb{R}^{C\times H\times W}$, we append a lightweight residual path composed of a $1{\times}1$ down-projection to $C/r$ channels, a depthwise $k{\times}k$ convolution, and a $1{\times}1$ up-projection back to $C$, with the result added to $x$.
-The final $1{\times}1$ is zero-initialized, so the adapter path is an identity at initialization.
-During adaptation, all pre-trained detector weights are frozen, and only adapter parameters are optimized.
-Unless otherwise stated, we use $r{=}4$ and $k{=}3$.
-These adapters are attached after every ConvModule throughout the CSPDarknet backbone and the neck.
+\textbf{Adapter Placement and Configuration. } For YOLO-World, we insert adapters after every ConvModule in the backbone and neck~\cite{convadapter}.
+Concretely, for each convolutional block with feature map $x\in\mathbb{R}^{C\times H\times W}$, we append a lightweight residual path consisting of a $1{\times}1$ down-projection to $C/r$ channels, a depthwise $k{\times}k$ convolution, and a $1{\times}1$ up-projection back to $C$, whose output is added to $x$.
+The final $1{\times}1$ layer is zero-initialized so that the adapter branch outputs zero at initialization.
+During adaptation, all pre-trained detector weights are frozen, and only the adapter parameters are updated.
+In our experiments, we use $r{=}4$ and $k{=}3$.

-For Grounding DINO, adapters are inserted after the output sublayer of every Transformer block in the BERT encoder \citep{adapter}.
-Each adapter is a two-layer bottleneck MLP with GELU, added residually to the layer output, and the up-projection is zero-initialized to preserve the pre-trained function at the start of adaptation.
-We use a bottleneck reduction ratio $r$, meaning that for hidden size $d$ the adapter hidden width is $d/r$ (we use $r{=}16$ unless otherwise stated).
-We disable dropout in the language backbone, freeze all BERT weights, and update only adapter parameters.
-Text features are computed exactly as in the baseline (average of the last $K$ hidden layers, with $K{=}1$ in our experiments).
+For Grounding DINO, we insert adapters after the output sublayer of every Transformer block in the BERT encoder~\cite{adapter}.
+Each adapter is a two-layer bottleneck MLP with GELU, added residually to the layer output, with the up-projection zero-initialized to preserve the pre-trained function at the start of adaptation.
+We use a bottleneck reduction ratio $r$, so for hidden size $d$, the adapter hidden width is $d/r$.
+In our experiments, we use $r{=}16$.
+We disable dropout in the language backbone, freeze all BERT weights, and update only the adapter parameters.
+Text features are computed exactly as in the baseline, using the average of the last $K$ hidden layers, with $K{=}1$ in our experiments.